Rely on The Moving Experts When House Hunting

 - No Strong Time Line Set If you don’t set a deadline for when you would like to move, house hunting can turn into a never-ending process.
 It is a good idea to sit down with your real estate agent and let them know when you would like to be in your new home.
 This might coincide with the start of a job, the holidays, or the next school year and your movers schedule as well.
 You can all work backward from there to plan when you need to get serious about your move and start putting in offers but do not delay contacting your mover for waiting to the last minute to line up your mover can be disastrous.

 - Ignoring Financial Realities If one spouse has dreams of a home outside of the couple’s overall realistic budget, this can lead to a lot of wasted time looking at unaffordable homes.
 Having a clear picture of your budget can make sure you are house hunting realistically.
-Your real estate agent and financial adviser can help guide you through collecting documents and gaining an understanding of what you can afford.
+Your real estate agent and a financial adviser can help guide you through collecting documents and gaining an understanding of what you can afford.

 Working together as a united front when working with a real estate agent can help keep everyone on the same page.
 If everyone can get started on the right foot with the home-searching process, there will be fewer misunderstandings and delays along the way.
 Take it from the experts at Cord Moving and Storage with offices in Saint Louis MO, Memphis TN, Belleville IL and Dixon, MO, make sure you and your spouse are as ready as possible to make an offer when your dream house comes along.